This post is also available in: 日本語 (Japanese)

 Monitoring these clusters, we observed an attempt to compromise a Western government entity in Ukraine on Jan.
 19, 2022.
-We have also identified potential malware testing activity and reuse of historical techniques involving open-source virtual network computing (VNC) software.
 The sections below offer an overview of our findings in order to aid targeted entities in Ukraine as well as cybersecurity organizations in defending against this threat group.

 Update Feb.
 16: When we originally published this report, we noted, “While we have mapped out three large clusters of currently active Gamaredon infrastructure, we believe there is more that remains undiscovered.”
 We have since discovered hundreds more Gamaredon-related domains, including known related-clusters, and also new clusters.
 We have updated our Indicators of Compromise (IoCs) to include these additional domains and cluster observations.

 Update June 22: As noted in February, Unit 42 continues to monitor and research Gamaredon infrastructure and malware.
 Today we are sharing another update to our Gamaredon IoCs, listing infrastructure that we have observed since the previous update.